TDXAutoSkip/TDXAutoSkip/readme.md

 --- DESCRIPTIONS ---

-UAC: Provides extra features if enabled.
+Administrator: Provides extra features if enabled.

 StartPaused: Starts with the script toggled off.